capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * User(s) sprite should be able to:
   * Take damage (its health bar decreasing).
   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)

-* All user data must be stored in MongoDB.
-* Chosen background from the quest form must display during the ongoing quest.
-* User(s) should be able to move on to the next question after they submit a "valid" answer.
+* Users should see a quest results at the end of each quest (either victory or defeat).

 * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.
 * GPT should not accept an irrelevant answer (such as blank answer, answer irrelavant to the question, answers that try to cheat).

+* User(s) should be able to move on to the next question after they submit a "valid" answer.

 * Game timer reaching 0 must produce a defeat result unless the dragon's/enemy's health bar reaches 0 by that time.

+* Health bar of dragon reaching 0 must trigger a victory result.

+* Users must be able to log out.

+* All user data must be stored in and retreived from the MongoDB database using the Flask backend.

 ## Non-Functional Requirements